9. Women in the Civil War

 Leading up to the war, women influenced public opinion on the primary political issues of the time: ending slavery.
 Harriet Beecher Stowe’s novel was the closest thing to a national bestseller and riled up the north leading to the war.
 The book, Uncle Tom’s Cabin touched the hearts of readers throughout the North and as far away as London.
 Queen Victoria is even said to have wept on reading the novel.
 There’s a famous story that, when he was introduced to Stowe, President Lincoln commented that she was "the little woman who wrote the book that started this great war."

-Everyone loves a good pump up song… and if the book didn’t inspire them, the most memorable song of the Civil War was Julia Ward Howe’s “Battle Hymn of the Republic.”
+The most memorable song of the Civil War was Julia Ward Howe’s “Battle Hymn of the Republic.”
 Howe heard Union soldiers draft new words onto an old Methodist hymn to create “John Brown’s Body.”
 She adapted the hymn with words of her own intended to cast the war in moral and religious terms.
 The song was a popular and invigorating anthem among Union soldiers not only toward victory, but the moral imperative to end slavery.

 She said: